willem-vanheemstrasystems/openshift-totaljs/Instructions.md

 - Node.js  <-- Choose this one
 - Node.js + MongoDB (Persistent)

-Choose Node.js ( Build and run Node.js 4 applications on RHEL 7.
+Choose Node.js ( Builds source code.
+Build and run Node.js 4 applications on RHEL 7.
 For more information about using this builder image, including OpenShift considerations, https://github.com/sclorg/s2i-nodejs-container/blob/master/4/README.md )

 Choose the latest version (i.e. 4 -- latest at the time of this writing).

 Confirm by clicking the 'Select' button.
+___

+You will be shown the following:

+Node.js

+Build and run Node.js 4 applications on RHEL 7.
+For more information about using this builder image, including OpenShift considerations, see https://github.com/sclorg/s2i-nodejs-container/blob/master/4/README.md.

+Version: 4

+***Name***: Give a name, e.g. totaljs-001-nodejs-4

+***Git Repository URL***: Give the repository for the nodejs application, here https://github.com/willem-vanheemstrasystems/openshift-totaljs.git